Thinking about higher education?

 - Whether you've been working, travelling the world, supporting a family or paying a mortgage, there are many ways you can experience higher education.

 There is no typical mature student.
 Defined as any student aged 21 or over at the start of their studies, around two fifths are aged between 21 and 24, a fifth between 25 and 29, and a further two fifths are over 30 when they commence their courses.

 What are the benefits?

-- new skills
+- Progress your career with new skills and knowledge.

 The most fantastic experience of my life...
 It’s like I’m seeing a whole other world that was hidden to me."

 How do you get into higher education?

 There's quite a bit of research to get started on – from choosing a course type and learning style to deciding on a subject and a location.